-- political affi iations or beliefs of the student or the student's parent; - mental or physiological problems of the student or the student's family; - sex behavior or attitudes; - illegal, anti-social, self-incriminating, or demeaning behavior; - critical appraisal of other individuals with whom respondents have close family relationships; - legally recognized privileged or analogous relationships, such as those of lawyers, physicians, and ministers; - religious practices, affi iations, or beliefs of the student or student's parent; and - income (other than that required by law to determine eligibility for participation in a program or for receiving financial assistance under such p ogram).
+- political affiliations or beliefs of the student or the student's parent; - mental or physiological problems of the student or the student's family; - sex behavior or attitudes; - illegal, anti-social, self-incriminating, or demeaning behavior; - critical appraisal of other individuals with whom respondents have close family relationships; - legally recognized privileged or analogous relationships, such as those of lawyers, physicians, and ministers; - religious practices, affiliations, or beliefs of the student or student's parent; and - income (other than that required by law to determine eligibility for participation in a program or for receiving financial assistance under such program).

-Parents will be notified imme iately if such a survey, analysis, or evaluation is proposed, so parents have the option to withdraw the child from participating.
-The procedure for exercising these rights can be obtained by calling the school office at 956-7833
+Parents will be notified immediately if such a survey, analysis, or evaluation is proposed, so parents have the option to withdraw the child from participating.
+The procedure for exercising these rights can be obtained by calling the school office at 956-7833.